-This program is designed for students with a baccalaureate degree in psychology, criminal justice or a closely related field.
-The forensic psychology program is primarily concerned with the application of psychological principles and skills to the understanding and functioning of the legal and criminal justice system.
+This program is designed for students with a baccalaureate degree who are interested in psychology, criminal behavior and the criminal justice system.
+The forensic psychology program is primarily concerned with the application of psychological principles and skills to the understanding of human behavior and the functioning of the legal and criminal justice system.